IN HER HANDS: GUARANTEED INCOME PROGRAM

 Your donations have already had proven impacts for Black women and their families.

-Just 6 months into the program, our research shows that cash has empowered participants to make progress across a wide range of indicators:
+One year into the program, our research shows that cash has empowered participants to make financial progress relative to those who didn’t receive cash1:

-• Those who were unable to pay their utility bills on time decreased by 24%
+- 🔌 Those who struggled to pay their utility bills on time decreased by 29%

-To expand the In Her Hands program in early 2024, we need your support.
-Reaching our fundraising goal will enable us to provide direct cash to hundreds of low-income women in new communities across Georgia.
+To expand the program this year, we need your support.
+Reaching our fundraising goal will enable us to provide direct cash to 270 more of low-income women in Atlanta’s westside area.

 Funders & Supporters